Bacteria, a sign of

 test if you or your partner has a family history of genetic disorders or if

 certain genetic disorders are more common among people of your racial or ethnic

 background.
-Some screenings for genetic disorders include:3
+Screening tests for genetic disorders include those for:5

 Tay-Sachs disease, which is most common

 in people with an Ashkenazi Jewish, Cajun, or French Canadian

 Cystic fibrosis, which is most common

 in people with a Caucasian, European, or Ashkenazi Jewish background.

 Sexually transmitted infections (STIs).
 STIs during pregnancy have been linked to miscarriage,